-- > 100 Gb/s connectivity is required.

-- Designed for high metadata performance, IOPS, and key enterprise features such as checkpointing.
-This is different than the HPS, which is optimized for parallel I/O and large capacity.

-- > Communicate over Ethernet, using NFS.
+- > Be designed for high metadata performance, IOPS, and key enterprise features such as checkpointing.
+This is different than the HPS, which is optimized for parallel I/O and large capacity. - > Communicate over Ethernet to provide a secondary path to storage so, that in the event of a failure of the storage fabric or HPS, nodes can still be accessed and managed by administrators in parallel.